Reshma-Manjunatha-Rao/german-electricity-price-forecasting/README.md

 ## 📸 Project Visuals

-> **→ Add your plot images here after running the notebooks.**
-> Place the following files in the `plots/` folder, then they will render below automatically.

 | Plot | Description |
 |------|-------------|
 | `plots/01_timeseries.png` | Full price time series (Jun–Dec 2025) |